-And these are just a scant few of the options out there — the possibilities are basically endless.
+And these are just a few of the options out there.
+The possibilities are basically endless.

 There are so many different ways to do a couples journal, but the point is to find what works for your relationship.
-Consider what your goal is: Do you want to log memories about each other?
+Consider your goal.
+Do you want to log memories about each other?
 Or say what you love about one another?
 Or simply chronicle your dating and/or marriage history?
-Whatever the case may be, there are accommodating journals!
+Whatever the goal, there are accommodating journals.
 Here are a few that we love.

 - The Adventure Challenge: Couple’s Edition

 - A Couple’s Love Journal: 52 Weeks to Reignite Your Passion, Deepen Communication, and Strengthen Your Bond

 - One Question a Day for You and Me: A Three-Year Journal